SoftCircuits/ExpressionEvaluator/README.md

 Note that `Variable` data type.
 This type can hold integer, double or string data. `Variable` objects have a number of methods to retrieve and set values.

 The library also supports expressions that contain strings.
+Strings can be any text enclosed in either double or single quotes.
+If the string contains two quotes together, they will be interpreted as a single quote character rather than the end of the string.

 ```cs
 ExpressionEvaluator eval = new ExpressionEvaluator();